bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   The {{libpcap}} file format with .pcap file extension SHOULD be supported for packet log files.
 Logging is enabled / disabled by babel-packet-log-enable.
+  Implementations will need to carefully manage and limit memory used by packet logs.

 babel-if-stats:
 : Statistics collection object for this interface.